John W. Ayers

-John W. Ayers is an adjunct associate professor and epidemiologist at the San Diego State University.
+John W. Ayers is an adjunct associate professor and epidemiologist at University of California, San Diego, affiliated both with the university's School of Medicine and its Qualcomm Institute.
 He researches in the field of public health informatics and the use of social media data in detecting behavioral health trends.
 His public health research expertise is in studying the circulation of information online.
 Trained in both political science and data science, he has published in medical journals including Journal of the American Medical Association, JAMA Internal Medicine, American Journal of Public Health, and American Journal of Preventive Medicine.
 His research findings have been featured in national and international media sources, including The New York Times, The Washington Post, Los Angeles Times, Time, and Newsweek.